smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

    chainlink admin login
    ```

-   You will be prompted to enter your API Email and Password; if successful, the prompt will appear again.
+   You will be prompted to enter your API email and password.
+If successful, the prompt will appear again.

 1. Check the number of available EOA: